wwwbbb8510/laravel_startup_sample/README.md

 - Prerequisites: `composer`, `docker`, `docker-compose` need to be installed first.

+- Copy the env file from `env.sail`: `cp env.sail .env`.

-- Run `composer install` to install required packages. `sail` is one of them, which is extremely convenient for local environment.
+- Run `composer install --dev` to install required packages. `sail` is one of them, which is extremely convenient for local environment.

 - Run `./vendor/bin/sail up` to start the docker containers defined in `docker-compose.yml`.

+- Run `./vendor/bin/sail artisan migrate` to create and update database tables.

-- Run `./vendor/bin/sail test` to perform Feature test cases.
+- Run `./vendor/bin/sail test --testsuite=Feature` to perform Feature test cases.
 Note: as the sample project is not very complex, only feature test casese are implemented.
 For more complex project, unit tests, database tests, and other integration tests may be required.

 ## Check the authentication and the APIs using Postman